joaolouback/joaolouback/README.md

 ## Hi, i'm João Pedro 😀

- I'm a programming student
+  I'm a programming student in the field of computer science.

-- 💻 Currently studying computer science
+- 💻 Committed to continuous improvement of my programming skills.
-- 😉 Improving front-end skills
+- 💡 Exploring and mastering various programming languages.
-- 😎 Seeking to evolve every day
+- 👨‍💻 Focused on enhancing my programming skills.

 ##